Skip to main content

 Register Device

 Registers a push device for the currently authenticated user.
-Re-registering the same physical device updates the existing record instead of creating a duplicate.
-If the device was previously registered by a different user (e.g. a shared device), it is reassigned to the calling user.
+Re-registering the same physical device for the same user updates the existing record instead of creating a duplicate.
+A device can serve several accounts at once.
+Registrations are unique per (device, user) pair, so registering a device that is already registered by a different user (e.g. a shared device, or a second account signed in on the same phone) adds a second binding — it does not reassign or replace the first user’s registration.
+Each bound account then receives its own notifications on that device.
 Requires end-user authentication (Authorization: Bearer <accessToken>).
 Service and master keys are explicitly rejected — this endpoint has no impersonation path by design (see Security note).
 Requires the push bundle.

 Body Parameters